jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 public string Shout(string input) => input.ToUpper() + "!";
 ```

 It works, but requires knowing XPath, and the links are verbose.
 When something gets renamed, docs silently vanish with no compiler warning or anything.
 There's no keyboard shortcut to navigate to the doc, and the `XML` editor won't catch malformed doc syntax the way the `C#` compiler will.
 Though the `XML` approach leaves the docs-only members out of the compiled assembly, centralizing docs in __code__ is a strong alternative,

 Unobtrusive Doc-Only Members
 ----------------------------

+Though these choices are mostly cosmetic, they do help keep the docs references low-key and prevent clashing with the main code.

 ### Docs Namespace